dshauver/pe_job_status/README.md

 The scripts expects a file, called `token`, in the same directory as the script itself.
 The script was developed using a token with full administrative access.
 Using a more limited token is a future effort.

-Sample script execution for Job # 1730:
+Sample script execution for Job # 1730 and output results to the console:

 $ python3 job_status.py 1730 console

-Which will grab details for Job 1730 from the Puppet Environment specificed in the script and output results to the console

 Current version of script returns results similar to this:
 ~~~~